October 14 in History

 1908 – The Chicago Cubs defeated the Detroit Tigers, 2-0, winning the World Series.

 1912 – Former President of the US, Theodore Roosevelt, was shot and mildly wounded by John Schrank.
-With the fresh wound and bullet in his chest, Roosevelt still gave his scheduled speech.
+Roosevelt still gave his scheduled speech with a fresh wound and bullet in his chest.

 1947 – Captain Chuck Yeager flew a Bell X-1 rocket-powered (and experimental) aircraft, the Glamorous Glennis, faster than the speed of sound over the high desert of Southern California.

 1961 – How to Succeed in Business Without Really Trying (Broadway Musical) Opened on October 14, 1961 and Closed: March 6, 1965

 1964 – Martin Luther King, Jr. received the Nobel Peace Prize for striving to end racial inequality through non-violence.

 1972 – #1 Hit October 14, 1972 – October 20, 1972: Michael Jackson – Ben

 1978 – Jimmy Carter helped launch the craft beer revolution by removing taxes for beer brewed at home for personal use.